-Declan has an extensive educational history which includes a B.Sc. in Science from NUI Galway, a Masters in Social Policy and Administration from the London School of Economics and Political Science, and a Post Graduate Diploma in Education from Trinity College Dublin.
-Declan is the Disability Officer for staff in Trinity and for students who are D/deaf and Students with Autism Spectrum and Asperger's Syndrome.
-Declan completed the Autism Diagnostic Observation Schedule Generic (ADOS-G) a direct observational assessment used to assist in the diagnosis of autism and the Advanced Postgraduate Certificate in Autistic Spectrum Disorder at Queen's University Belfast.
+Declan has an extensive educational history which includes a B.Sc. in Science from NUI Galway, a Masters in Social Policy and Administration from the London School of Economics and Political Science, and a Post Graduate Diploma in Education from Trinity College Dublin, and a Postgraduate Diploma in Coaching Psychology from University College Cork.
+Declan is the Disability Officer for staff in Trinity, for students who with Autism, and the Disability Officer in Marino Insitute of Education.
+Declan completed the Autism Diagnostic Observation Schedule Generic (ADOS-G) a direct observational assessment used to assist in the diagnosis of Autism and the Advanced Postgraduate Certificate in Autistic Spectrum Disorder at Queen's University Belfast.